mnuzulia/My-Spotipai/README.md

 # My-Spotipai
-This is final project that clone spotify app using react native
+This is final project that clone spotify app using react native and redux

 ## How to Run